onox/orka/orka_numerics/README.md

 This crate provides:

-- Runge-Kutta 4th order numerical integrators.
+- Runge-Kutta 4th order [numerical integrators][url-docs-integrators].

-- Sigma-point Kalman filters (UKF and SR-CDKF) for state and parameter estimation.
+- Sigma-point [Kalman filters][url-docs-kalman] (UKF and SR-CDKF) for state and parameter estimation.

-- Tensor interface with the following features:
+- [Tensor][url-docs-tensors] interface with the following features:

   * Constant indexing using a number, range, or another (boolean) tensor
   * Matrix multiplication, power, inverse, transpose, outer product